My Emancipated Ancestors

 My emancipated ancestors and thousands of others who were now ‘free’, returned to their fieldwork on the same plantations.

 There were restrictive contracts that locked them in on a yearly basis with low wages and no opportunity to advance.

-Will and Lydia were older teens at the time of Emancipation and Lydia remained a field laborer on Estate Mountain the remainder of her life.
+Will and Lydia were older teens at the time of Emancipation and Lydia remained a field laborer on Estate Mountain for the remainder of her life.
 Her children started out as field workers but were later able to move off the plantation.

 Lydia and Will’s son, William McBean became a Saddler, (the occupation of making saddles) and moved to Frederiksted by 1880.